 Shipwreck Tours in Munising, Michigan

-We started out our morning at the Shipwreck Tours on a dreadfully rainy day.
+We started out our morning at the Shipwreck Tours in Munising off the shore on a dreadfully rainy day.
 It couldn’t have been a yuckier day – but thankfully the tour boat was completely enclosed and kept us dry!
+Traveling with a little one – I REALLY appreciated not being sopping wet and still enjoying this tour!
 In case you haven’t heard about this cruise it is a glass bottom boat that takes you over various shipwrecks on Lake Superior.
 TOTALLY something our family went nuts over and a cool experience my boys will never forget.
 Seriously – how adorable are they?!

 There are 2 very large glass bottom window viewing areas which meant we had more than ample opportunity to stand there for the entire tour and stare down into the water.
+You can see my boys above – they can’t contain their smiles and excitement!
 There was also plenty of seats available so my husband and I rotated with our 1 year old to keep her occupied.
-Unfortunately seeing sunken ships was not really high on her to do list that day.
+Unfortunately seeing sunken ships was not really high on her to do list that day but she did well enough.

 Viewing the shipwrecks really brought a surreal feeling.
 It’s something you might see in a movie – but in real life!
 What an incredible experience!
+This one of a kind tour in Munising is one I’d go to every time I visited if I could!
 Not only did we view several shipwrecks but the captain shared with us the history of these ships, pointed out specific pieces of the wreckage to us, and explained patiently what exactly we were looking at as we stared down into Lake Superior.

 It’s definitely something I would want to do again!
 In fact some of these shipwrecks are just inches below the waters surface and open to snorkel to and explore!